scassani/NMsim/README.md

 `NMsim` is an R package that can simulate Nonmem models (using the `NMsim` function) based on just a simulation data set and a path to an estimation control stream.
-It will also retrive and combine output tables with input data once Nonmem has finished and return the results to R.
+It will retrive and combine output tables with input data once Nonmem has finished and return the results to R.

 The interface is “seamless” or fully integrated in R. Run a simulation of the (estimated) model stored in “path/to/file.mod” using the